thebithead/nuodb-operator/README.md

 ```

-## Optional Database Parameters
+## Optional Domain Parameters

-**storageMode** - Run NuoDB CE using a persistent, local, disk volume "persistent" or volatile storage "ephemeral".
-Must be set to one of those values.
+**storageMode** - Run NuoDB using persistent durable storage "persistent" or volatile storage "ephemeral".
+Must be set to one of those two values.

 &ensp; `storageMode: persistent`